Griezmann gives Atletico win in first match at new home | FOX Sports

 MADRID (AP) Atletico Madrid debuted its new stadium and beat Malaga 1-0 in the Spanish league on Saturday.
 Antoine Griezmann scored the first goal at the state-of-the-art Wanda Metropolitano.

-The nearly 68,000 fans at the inaugural match in the stadium on the outskirts of the Spanish capital erupted when Griezmann scored with a close-range shot in the 61st minute.
-The France forward converted a low cross by Angel Correa from the right.
+The nearly 68,000 fans at the inaugural match in the stadium on the outskirts of the Spanish capital erupted when Griezmann converted a low cross by Angel Correa from the right an hour in.

+”I’m proud to have written my name in the history of the stadium and in the history of the club,” Griezmann said. ”Hopefully there will be many more goals like this in this stadium.”

 The victory capped a day of festivities celebrating the stadium’s opening game, attended by King Felipe VI.
-Afterwards, players went around the field greeting the fans in the stands.
+Afterward, players went around the field greeting the fans in the stands.
+A show with fireworks and music ensued.

+”I’ve never seen anything like this as a player or a coach,” Atletico coach Diego Simeone said. ”With all the flags flying at the same time, the fans were really into it, as if they wanted to be playing.
+It was moving.”

-The result moved Atletico to within four points of Barcelona, which came from behind to defeat Getafe 2-1 and stay perfect after four matches.
+Atletico moved to within four points of Barcelona, which came from behind to defeat Getafe 2-1 and stay perfect after four matches.

 Second-place Real Sociedad, the only other team which entered the weekend with a perfect record, hosts defending champion Real Madrid on Sunday.
 Madrid is in 11th place, seven points behind Barcelona.